josephburnett/jd/README.md

 # JSON diff and patch

-`jd` is a commandline utility and Go library for diffing and patching JSON values.
+`jd` is a commandline utility and Go library for diffing and patching JSON and YAML values.
+It supports a native `jd` format (similar to unified format) as well as JSON Merge Patch ([RFC 7386](https://datatracker.ietf.org/doc/html/rfc7386)) and a subset of JSON Patch ([RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902)).

 ## Installation